-Slovakia didn’t escape completely from the global downturn in the late 2000s.
-The services sector is the largest contributor to its GDP, and car manufacturing is also key, both of which took a knock at the end of the last decade.
 Slovakia is still trying to shake off socio-economic problems that accompanied independence, such as corruption and cronyism.
-Nevertheless, Slovakia still scored a decent 42 out of 190 countries on The World Bank's Ease of Doing Business ranking for 2019.
+Nevertheless, Slovakia still ranked at 45 out of 190 countries on The World Bank's Ease of Doing Business ranking for 2020.

 The country has a lot to offer expats.
 Although not a traditional tourist destination, it's increasingly making its mark.
 Unspoilt natural attractions such as the Tatra and Carpathian mountain ranges, dense forests, and UNESCO-listed caves and rock formations are sure to keep hikers, skiers and nature-lovers occupied.
 Those with an interest in history will be able to delve into the region’s rich past as Slovakia has the highest number of castles and ruins per capita.
 In addition, there are world-famous spas built around the country's natural thermal springs.

 More than 80 percent of the population are native Slovaks and Slovak is the official language.
 Although English is increasingly accepted and understood in business and tourism, German is still a little more common due to Slovakia's proximity with and former occupation by Germany.